RedBearAK/toshy/README.md

 ### GNOME and the Meta/Super/Win/Cmd key (`overlay-key`)

 By default GNOME desktops seem to want to use the Meta/Super/Win/Cmd key to open the "overview".
 This is not a shortcut that is exposed in the usual `Settings >> Keyboard` control panel.
 The Toshy installer will disable the keybinding if GNOME is detected, since it's weird/unexpected in macOS for a modifier key to perform an action by itself.
+[UPDATE: This is no longer done on GNOME 45 or later, due to a change in native shortcuts.]

 Here are the commands to disable and re-enable the `overlay-key` keybinding: